hagix9/hagistack/ubuntu12.04/README.md

-hagiStack is a set of scripts to quickly deploy an OpenStack cloud.
+hagistack is a set of scripts to quickly deploy an OpenStack cloud.

-# And Centstack?
+# And hagistack?

-* To easy install OpenStack environments in a clean CentOS6.2(minimal)
+* To easy install OpenStack environments in a clean Ubuntu12.04
 * However, it does not install also Qauntum Swift.

 Read more at http://http://oss.fulltrust.co.jp/